DocumentationAPI ReferenceRelease Notes

 value: 0.1

-The last block is the Deepchecks Evaluator, our high-quality annotator that learns from your data.
+The last block is the Deepchecks Evaluator, a high-quality annotator that learns from your data.

 - type: Deepchecks Evaluator

-1. First, download the existing Yaml file.
+1. Download the existing YAML file.
 To do this, go to the 'Annotation Config' tab in the app and click on 'Download Current Configuration.'

-1. Modify the Yaml file locally as needed.
-You have the flexibility to add or remove properties, including your own custom ones, adjust the threshold, modify the condition logic, rearrange the order of different blocks, and more.
-This allows you to tailor the configuration to better fit your specific needs.
+2. Modify the YAML file locally as needed.
+You have the flexibility to add or remove properties, including custom ones, adjust thresholds, modify condition logic, rearrange the order of blocks, and more.
+This allows you to tailor the configuration to specific interaction types and workflows.

-2. Once you’re done, upload your new Yaml file and click 'Save.'
+3. Once done, upload your new YAML file and click 'Save.'

-1. Next, choose the version and environment in the app for recalculating the annotations based on the modified Yaml, and decide whether to include retraining the DC evaluation.
-This step does not effect user provided annotations and does not incur any token usage.
+1. Next, choose the version and environment in the app to recalculate the annotations based on the modified YAML.
+Decide whether to include retraining the Deepchecks Evaluator.
+This step does not affect user-provided annotations and does not incur any token usage.

-1. Lastly, you need to wait for the new estimated annotations to be completed.
-Check the application management to see that the 'Pending' processing status of your application changes to 'Completed'.
+1. Finally, wait for the new estimated annotations to be completed.
+Check the interaction type management view to see that the 'Pending' processing status changes to 'Completed'.